Youth Crime in Australia

 There are many practical, low-cost steps you can take to harden your home security and make it significantly less attractive target for criminals.
 While no security measure is foolproof, implementing a combination of behavioural habit changes, and making small physical improvements to your home, can greatly increase your overall security and reduce the risk of being a victim of a break-and-enter and theft.

-National Secure Your Home Day – which takes place the last weekend of September – is a community-focused event encouraging all homeowners and residents to dedicate one day to raise awareness of crime prevention and to carry out a simple security assessment of their home.
-By participating, you can improve your own home’s security and help to make your local community safer.
+National Secure Your Home Day – which takes place on the last weekend of September – encourages all households to dedicate one day to raise awareness of crime prevention and to carry out a simple security assessment of their home.
+By participating, you can improve your own home’s security and help to make your neighbourhood safer.

-Register now for your FREE National Secure Your Home Day Kit – including a home security checklist, plus evidence-based, proactive security tips to harden your home security.
+Register for your FREE National Secure Your Home Day Kit – including a home security checklist, plus simple, evidence-based security tips to harden your home security.

 Register Now